commercionetwork/commercionetwork/docs/x/commerciomint/README.md

 #### Transaction message

-To set the CCC conversion rate you need to create and sign the following message:
+To set the CCC freeze period you need to create and sign the following message:

 ```json
 {